New CFO? Make Reviewing the Control Framework a Priority

 Bank Reconciliations

-These reconciliations are the regular task of checking that the movements you have recorded in your books (for example, the ERP) match the bank statements.
+These reconciliations are a regular task that ensures the movements you have recorded in your books (for example, the ERP) match the bank statements.
 Therefore, they are valuable reconciliations, allowing you to check against external records (bank statements).

 Review of Performance against Budget

 You might not immediately see this as a control activity.
-However, the monthly/quarterly review of actuals vs budget is critical and requires meaningful analysis, explanations and commentaries.
+However, the monthly or quarterly review of actuals versus budget is critical and requires meaningful analysis, explanations, and commentaries.
 It is also one of the gateways to discovering errors in your accounts.
-For example, income turns out to be allocated to the wrong project; someone keyed in the wrong amount or used an incorrect currency conversion.
+For example, income is allocated to the wrong project; someone keyed in the wrong amount or used an incorrect currency conversion.
 The list can go on and on.

 Delegation of Authority

-You need to ensure that your staff knows which commitments they can make on behalf of the organisation.
-Far too often, we have witnessed staff being unaware of their personal authority limits or others’ authority limits.
+You need to ensure that your staff know which commitments they can make on behalf of the organisation.
+Far too often, we have witnessed staff being unaware of their personal authority limits or those of others.
 Therefore, they cannot perform a meaningful check and control the validity of purchases, sales, manual journals, and other relevant transactions.

 How Do I Get Started with the Control Framework?

-At Loughridge Transformations, we have developed a five-page guide on critical risk and controls and the immediate follow-up actions that a CFO or Finance Manager should work through in their first days in a new job.
-Of course, our inventory is not exhaustive – however, it gives a good flavour of what we expect to see in a healthy, well-functioning finance department.
+At Loughridge Transformations, we have developed a five-page guide on critical risks and controls, along with the immediate follow-up actions that a CFO or Finance Manager should address in their first days in a new role.
+Of course, our inventory is not exhaustive; however, it gives a good flavour of what we expect to see in a healthy, well-functioning finance department.

 Request Our Five-Page Risk & Control Guide